oceanprotocol-archive/readthedocs/markdowns/ocean-py/ocean_lib/ocean/ocean_pool.md

 **Arguments**:

 - `data_token_address`: str address of the DataToken contract
-- `data_token_amount`: float amount of initial liquidity of data tokens
+- `data_token_amount`: int amount of initial liquidity of data tokens
-- `OCEAN_amount`: float amount of initial liquidity of OCEAN tokens
+- `OCEAN_amount`: int amount of initial liquidity of OCEAN tokens
 - `from_wallet`: Wallet instance of pool owner
-- `data_token_weight`: float weight of the data token to be set in the new pool must be >= 1 & <= 9
+- `data_token_weight`: int weight of the data token to be set in the new pool must be >= 1 & <= 9
-- `swap_fee`: float the fee taken by the pool on each swap transaction
+- `swap_fee`: int the fee taken by the pool on each swap transaction

 **Returns**: